-- 1. Slide the swivel ends (A) of the main bow (B) over the pre-drilled hole on each side windshield frame (C) and secure with the pins (D). - 2.
+- 1. Slide the swivel ends (A) of the main bow (B) over the side windshield frames (C) and insert the pins (D). - 2.
 Unfold the canvas top and snap the front edge of the top (E) to the windshield frame. - 3.
-Insert the end eyes (F) of the aft braces (G) into the deck hinges (H) and secure it with the pins (I). - 4.
-Align the secondary bow (J) with the center seam of the canvas by loosening or tightening the top straps. - 5.
-No adjustments to the jaw slides (K) should be needed as they are preset during manufacturing.
-Before attempting to adjust the jaw slide positions, obtain the correct measurements from your selling dealer. - 6.
-If additional canvas (i.e. side curtains or slant back cover) is installed, the canvas top may need readjustment to align the snaps on the canvas with the snaps on the boat.
+Insert the end eyes (F) of the aft braces (G) into the deck hinges (H) and insert the pins (I). - 4.
+Align the secondary bow (J) with the center seam (K) of the canvas by loosening or tightening the top straps (L). - Since the jawslides (I) were preset during manufacturing they should not need to be adjusted. - However, if you think the jawslides need to be adjusted, obtain the correct measurements from your selling dealer.

-185 Bimini Top (If Equipped)
+1950 & 1954 Bimini Top (If Equipped)